rodrigopivi/Chatito/readme.md

 The language is independent from the generated output format and because each model can receive different parameters and settings, there are 3 data format adapters provided.
 This section describes the adapters, their specific behaviors and use cases:

 #### Default format
 Use the default format if you plan to train a custom model or if you are writting a custom adapter.
-This is the most flexible format because you can annotate `Slots` and `Intentts` with custom entity arguments, and they all will be present at the generated output, so for example, you could also include dialog/response generation logic with the dsl.
+This is the most flexible format because you can annotate `Slots` and `Intents` with custom entity arguments, and they all will be present at the generated output, so for example, you could also include dialog/response generation logic with the dsl.
 E.g.:

 ```
 %[some intent]('context': 'some annotation')